SMBC-NZP/MigConnectivity/README.md

 # MigConnectivity [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1002228.svg)](https://zenodo.org/record/1002228#.Wm_Oh3xG1EY)
 The MigConnectivity package quantifies the pattern and strength of migratory connectivity for migratory animals

+The pattern of migratory connectivity can be expressed as migratory transition probabilities between sites or regions in any two phases of the annual cycle.

 MC is a standardized metric to quantify migratory connectivity strength between two phases of the annual cycle.
 MC is independent of data type and accounts for the relative abundance of populations distributed across a seasonal range.

-See the [Vignette](https://github.com/SMBC-NZP/MigConnectivity/tree/master/vignettes)  for details and examples.
+See the [vignettes](https://github.com/SMBC-NZP/MigConnectivity/tree/master/vignettes)  for details and examples.

 ## Installation